yashu08-code/CODSOFT/README.md

 # CODSOFT
-Titanic dataset to build a model that predicts whether a passenger on the Titanic survived or not
+Titanic dataset to build a model that predicts whether a passenger on the Titanic survived or not using Logistic Regression